juliendenize/torchaug/README.md

 ## Introduction

+Torchaug is a data augmentation library for the Pytorch ecosystem.
+It is meant to deal efficiently with tensors that are either on CPU or GPU and either per-samples or on batches.

-Torchvision has been implemented over Pytorch and Pillow to perform Computer Vision in the Pytorch Ecosystem.
-One of its core functionality is to perform Data augmentations.
-However because it has been implemented first for CPU and later with GPU in mind, it has several drawbacks to make it work on GPUs:
+It seeks to improve Torchvision performance that has been implemented over Pytorch and Pillow to, among other things, perform data augmentations.
+However, because it has been implemented first with per-sample CPU data augmentations in mind, it has several drawbacks to make it efficient:

-- Some CPU/GPU synchronizations cannot be avoided.
+- For data augmentations on GPU, some CPU/GPU synchronizations cannot be avoided.
-- Batch data augmentations are not completely random, meaning that random parameters are sampled for the whole batch and not each unique component.
+- For data augmentations applied on batch, the randomness is sampled for the whole batch and not each sample.

-This library aims to remove these issues.
-It acts like a complementary library to Torchvision and does not use the same namespace.
-Still, it follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.
+Torchaug removes these issues and is meant to be used complimentary with Torchvision.
+It follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.
+It is split into two packages:
+- **transforms** for per-sample data augmentations
+- **batch_transfroms** for batched data augmentations.

+More details can be found in the [documentation](https://juliendenize.github.io/torchaug/index.html).

-To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its augmentations.
+To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its components to match Torchvision outputs.

 ## How to use